Overview of Social Sector

 - Two Nurse Practitioners: Outreach/In-reach and Street Angel: nurse practitioners are health professionals who have achieved the advanced nursing practice competencies at the graduate level of nursing education.
 Nurse practitioners provide health care services from a holistic nursing perspective, integrated with the diagnosis and treatment of acute and chronic illnesses, including prescribing medications.
 NP Outreach services are provided to the Ktunaxa Communities.

-- Aboriginal Patient Navigator Services include navigation at the East Kootenay Regional Hospital, advocacy, discharge planning, promoting access to services and assistance in understanding the hospital system, and referral to Aboriginal Community Liaison services.
+- Aboriginal Care Navigator Services include navigation at the East Kootenay Regional Hospital, advocacy, discharge planning, promoting access to services and assistance in understanding the hospital system, and referral to Aboriginal Community Liaison services.

 - Aboriginal Community Liaison Services include discharge planning, navigation to community services, advocacy, promoting access to community services, assistance in understanding community service systems and referral to Aboriginal Patient Navigator services.